tukasa0001/TownOfHost/README-EN.md

 Decision : Crewmate<br>

 The SabotageMasters can fix sabotage faster.<br>
-they can fix both of Communications in MIRA HQ, Reactor and O2 by fixing either.<br>
+they can fix both of Comms in MIRA HQ, Reactor and O2 by fixing either.<br>
 Lights can be fixed by touching a single lever.<br>
 Opening a door in Polus or The Airship will open all the linked doors.<br>